togaritogarikun/TeXfiles/README.md

 #### ■ summary/usage_example.pdf
 This is the example result of compiled summary/Summary_of_PaperIread.tex

-## graduation_thesis/
+## dissertation/
-Sorry, but please note that small bugs still remain.
+*Sorry, but please note that small bugs still remain.
 You can use files to output the final form of thesis (main.pdf); however, the error message will be displayed:
-> main.tex:103: LaTeX Error: There's no line here to end.
+> main.tex:103: LaTeX Error: There's no line here to end.*

+In this directory,
+template files which could be used when you would like to write dissertations.

-#### ■ graduation_thesis/main.tex
+#### ■ dissertation/main.tex
 main.tex includes content files:

 - abstract.tex